calvinvuong/p2p_network/README.md

 * The query id for each peer starts indexing at the value equal to `query_base = least significant digit of peer IP * 100,000,000`.
   * For example, since eecslab-10 is on 129.22.23.202, that peer is allowed to use query ids 200,000,000 to 299,999,999.
 * This ensures unique query ids as long as a single peer does not put more than 100,000,000 queries into the network before any of those queries results in a hit or is dropped.
-* I realize that this method of generating query ids will not work with more than 9 peers.

 ### Query Flooding / Relaying
 * Each peer has a table (HashMap) called `received`, which maps the ids of all the queries this peer has received to the time in milliseconds when it received it. **This allows each peer to check for duplicate queries and not relay queries it has already relayed**.